 Canadian Affiliates of Ernst & Whinney To Merge With Peat Marwick

-TORONTO (AP) _ The Canadian affiliates of the U.S. accounting firm Ernst & Whinney have spurned a merger with Arthur Young & Co. and joined up instead with another firm.
+TORONTO (AP) _ The Canadian affiliates of the U.S. accounting firm Ernst & Whinney on Thursday spurned a merger with Arthur Young & Co. and joined up instead with another firm.

 Accounting industry analysts had said the Canadian partners of Ernst & Whinney and Arthur Young were among the few holdouts against the worldwide merger announced in May.